Green Shakshuka

 Ingredients for making green shakshuka

-• Eggs: Any type and size of eggs will work in green shakshuka.
+• Eggs: Any type and size of egg will work in this green shakshuka.

-• Kale: I like to use curly kale in my green shakshuka, but other types of kale, like lacinato (dinosaur) kale or baby kale, will work, too.
+• Kale: I like to use curly kale for this recipe, but other types of kale like lacinato (dinosaur) kale or baby kale, will work, too.

 How to Make Green Shakshuka